prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 ### CLONE STAMP TOOL

 Besides the Spot Healing Brush, there are other content-aware fill tools.
 In this short video (login required), it introduces the `Clone Stamp` tool to us.
-We will go over all other content-aware tools later when going over photo retouching.
+We will go over all other content-aware tools later when going over photo retouching lesson.

 <a href="https://www.linkedin.com/learning/photoshop-cc-2019-essential-training-the-basics/using-the-clone-stamp-tool" target=”_blank”>![Using the Clone Stamp Tool](./clone-stamp-tool.png)</a>